 Are Annuities Exempt in Bankruptcy?

-Many annuities are exempt (protected) from the reach of creditors under either federal bankruptcy law or state law, but some are not.
-The ability to use the exemption can turn on the particular characteristics of the annuity, making this area of law complicated.
-If you have an annuity and you're thinking about filing a bankruptcy case, it's important that you seek out professional advice because a mistake can be costly.
+An annuity might be exempt (protected) from the reach of creditors under either federal bankruptcy law or state law, but many will be difficult to protect in bankruptcy.
+The ability to use the exemption can turn on the particular characteristics of the annuity, complicating this area of law.
+If you have an annuity and are considering bankruptcy, you should seek professional advice because a mistake can be costly.

 What Is an Annuity?

-An annuity is usually an investment account that pays the owner (also called the beneficiary or annuitant) on a regular basis, typically monthly or yearly.
+An annuity is an investment account that pays the owner (also called the beneficiary or annuitant) regularly, typically monthly or yearly.
 Annuities are designed to provide a steady income for the beneficiary, are often set up with a lump sum deposit, and are especially attractive for managing:

 • insurance proceeds